KarenHarley/React-Portfolio/README.md

 ## React Portfolio

 This is a website portfolio created for as a project to improve my (at the time) beginner React knowledge.
+Its objective is to use a database with basic react components.

 ## Table of Contents